FirstFlush/skiptrace-client/README.md

 ## ⚙️ Compatibility

 Designed to work seamlessly with the asynchronous web scraping framework.
-Ensure you have the server set up and running to use Tracer.
+Ensure you have the server set up and running to use WebWeaver.

 ## 📄 License